Cash Cash: Overtime and Lightning EPs (2013–2015)

 The group slowly gained exposure in the dance community in 2012 and 2013, particularly via connections with Hardwell and Nicky Romero and releases on their boutique labels.
 In 2013, the group signed with Big Beat Records and Atlantic Records.
 On July 15, 2013, the group released "Take Me Home", featuring vocalist Bebe Rexha, which became their highest-charting single in the United States and United Kingdom.
 It peaked at number 14 on the US Pop Songs chart and number 57 on the US Billboard Hot 100, and debuted at number 4 on the UK Dance Chart and number 5 on the UK Singles Chart in 2014.
 The song was certified Platinum by the Recording Industry Association of America.
 An acoustic version of the song, along with a video documenting the recording process, was released in November 2013.
 In 2013, Cash Cash launched their online podcast/radio show named "Royalty Radio" on their SoundCloud page as well as YouTube channel.
 The group performed at the ADE festival on October 16, 2013, at the Melkweg in Amsterdam with Martin Garrix, Vicetone, Dimitri Vegas & Like Mike, and John Dahlbäck.

 Following the Atlantic Records signing, the group released two EPs of new material.
 On October 29, they released their Overtime EP, consisting of six new songs, including "Take Me Home", "Hideaway", featuring British singer Ella Eyre and "Here and Now", featuring vocals from Estonian singer Kerli.
 The EP reached number 11 on the US Dance/Electronic Albums chart.
 In support of the EP, the group went on a North American tour from October to November 2013.
 On March 24, 2014, the group released the Lightning EP, consisting of a new single "Lightning" and remixes of previous songs off the Overtime EP.
 "Lightning" features John Rzeznik of the Goo Goo Dolls on vocals and was written by Cash Cash and Rzeznik.
-A remix pack for "Lightning" was released on July 21, exclusively on Beatport containing remixes by Dash Berlin, EDX, Sex Panther, and Audiobot.
+A remix pack for "Lightning" was released on August 5, on iTunes containing remixes by Dash Berlin, EDX, Sex Panther, and Audiobot.